Vision and Mission

 Our Approach

-We use our voice to engage the media, the public, and decision-makers.
-We support expert research on practical solutions.
-We work alongside allied organizations.
+We use our voice to engage the media, the public and decision-makers.
+We support expert research on effective solutions.
+We work alongside allied organisations

-As an independent network, we engage representatives from across political parties to make a case for a 1% wealth tax on multimillionaires.
+As an independent network, we engage representatives from across political parties, to make the case for a 1% wealth tax on multimillionaires.